norgeous/CHIP-customiser/README.md

 ### install_button_menu.sh
 * Use chip's built-in button and status led to control chip (WIP).

+### wifi_ap.sh
+* Broadcast wifi ap on wlan1.
+* Enable nat forwarding.
+* CHIP acts as router (if wlan0 is connected to the internet).

+### bluetooth_speaker.sh
+* Connect a blutooth speaker and setup a systemd to reconnect it on reboot.
+* Use `systemctl restart speaker` to reconnect speaker manually.

 ## CHIP flashing quick reference
 1. Connect the FEL - GND wire.